callstack/haul/docs/CLI Commands.md

 title: CLI Commands
 ---

+## Generic flags

+`--verbose` can be added to any HAUL command.
+Force HAUL to publish more internal details about processing the files, composing configuration, composed files _runtime_ bindings etc.

 ## `haul init`

 This creates `haul.config.js` file in your project directory which is required by `Haul` to function.
 The file contains the app's entry point used for creating the app bundle.